bitt-tools/bitt/README.md

   return ['p', state.sandwiches]
 }
 ```
+The state is reactive, and your component will reflect changes to it.

-Event listeners can be added with the `onEvent` syntax:
+Event listeners can be added with the `onEvent` syntax.
+They're placed alongside attributes.
 ```js
 const Component = ({ newState }) => {
   const state = newState({